Frequently Asked Questions

 No. Comp and Race type tires are only made for use with inner tubes.
 Do not attempt to set up Comp or Race tires tubeless.
 If you want to run a tubeless set up, you need the Tubeless Compatible System (TCS) version of the tires.

 Which length TCS valve stem should I use?

 All of our alloy rims work great with a 34mm valve stem.
-If you are using a deeper dish rim, like our Ci24 and Ci31 rims, then we recommend the 46mm long valve stem.
+If you are using a deeper dish rim, like our CZR i23 rim, then we recommend the 46mm long valve stem.
 CZR i30 rims accept either length of valve.